icnivad/Picalytics/README.rst

 To create an image once the site is launched, go to
 {{your_domain_name}}/my_images
 You'll be able to upload your desired image there.
-Next a few keywords which will be used to generate the shortcode URL that gets tracked.
+Next enter a few keywords which will be used to generate the shortcode URL that gets tracked.
 Every time the image is viewed through this URL, the application will save details about the visitor, and the total number of visits will be counted.

 You can use Title and Description to store information about the ad you are tracking.